porsche-design-system/porsche-design-system/packages/components/src/components/select/select/select.examples.md

 ## Basic example without preselection

 To ensure the user makes a conscious choice, use the initial value `undefined` of the `value` property.
-If you want to give the user the choice to deselect the current option, you can provide an empty `<p-select-option></p-select-option>`.
+If you want to give the user the choice to deselect the current option, you can provide an option without a value `<p-select-option></p-select-option>`.
+If you don't want the user to be able to deselect the current option, but still want to show a placeholder text you can set the option `disabled` like this `<p-select-option disabled>Please choose an option</p-select-option>`.

 <Playground :frameworkMarkup="requiredExample" :config="{ ...config, withoutDemo: true }">
   <PlaygroundCheckbox :checked="isRequiredSelect" name="Required" @change="isRequiredSelect = !isRequiredSelect"></PlaygroundCheckbox>